Interviews

 Individual meetings:

 If your interviews are structured around a discrete set of individual events that can be booked independently, either on the same day or potentially on different days (e.g., Training Committee interview and virtual open house), then creating different interview types and a set of individual events for each type may be more efficient for both the training site and the candidate.
 Using this approach, candidates would schedule themselves into specific meeting times, and the interview schedule would be finalized within the system.
-Training Sites would not need to create and send individual interview itineraries, as candidates would be able to see their own intineraries within the system.
+Training Sites would not need to manually assign and send individual interview itineraries, as candidates would be able to see their own itineraries within the system.

 This approach may be somewhat more complex to set up.
 However, it can significantly reduce the effort required by the training site to schedule individual meetings and communciate itineraries to candidates.
 It also provides the most flexibility for candidates to control their own schedules.